Professional wrestling throws: Tilt-a-whirl headscissors takedown

 This move is actually a counter.
-Usually, the opponent grabs the attacking wrestler (as if he were performing a sidewalk slam), the attacking counters and swings their body upwards, then scissors their legs around the opponent's head, spins around the opponent's body, and swings their legs downwards, resulting in the headscissors takedown.
+Usually, the opponent grabs the attacking wrestler (as if they were performing a sidewalk slam), the attacking counters and swings their body upwards, then scissors their legs around the opponent's head, spins around the opponent's body, and swings their legs downwards, resulting in the headscissors takedown.

 Hurricanrana

-Though it is commonly referred to as a Hurricanrana, the original Spanish name for this maneuver is the Huracánrana.
+Though it is commonly referred to as a Hurricanrana, the original Spanish name for this maneuver is the Huracánrana (English: Hurricane frog hold).
 The name was taken from its innovator, Mexican luchador Huracán Ramírez.
-Sometimes referred to as a reverse victory roll, it is a headscissors takedown that ends in a double leg cradle pinning hold.
-(A rana is any double-leg cradle.)
+Sometimes referred to as a reverse victory roll, it is a headscissors takedown (tijeras) that ends in a double leg cradle pinning hold.Von Erich, Erick.
+"World Class Championship Wrestling – November 28, 1986".
+DaWrestlingSite.com.
+Retrieved July 25, 2017.
+A rana is any double-leg cradle.
+Another notable user of the move is French wrestler René Ben Chemoul, who was documented on tape as using the move as early as 1950; his version of the maneuver, which would be more directed on a head slam, would become the catalyst to the creation of what is now known as the Frankensteiner.
 A somersault version also exists, called the Dragonrana.

 Frankensteiner

-This move is derived from the original hurricanrana.
-It is described as a head scissors take down that is performed against a running opponent.
+This move is derived from the original huracánrana.
+It is described as a headscissors take down that is performed against a running opponent.
 The wrestler jumps on the shoulders of the charging opponent and performs a back flip.
-The move varies from the hurricanrana as when the opponent lands - he/she would land on their head as opposed to their back.
+The move varies from the hurricanrana as when the opponent lands – they would land on their head as opposed to their back.

-It was named the "Frankensteiner" by Scott Steiner, who used it as a finishing move.
-The move also has a variation where the opponent is sitting on the top rope, that variation is also referred to as frankensteiner.
+The move was innovated by René Ben Chemoul.
+It was named the Frankensteiner by Scott Steiner, who used it as a finishing move.
+The move also has a variation where the opponent is sitting on the top rope, that variation is also referred to as a Frankensteiner that Scott has used as a finisher also.

-Rey Mysterio uses a standing spinning version of this move which sees him, while standing behind the a standing opponent facing same direction, he jumps placing himself on both the opponents shoulders, spins around 180 degrees, and executes the backflip to land chest first to flip the opponent onto their back or with enough momentum to hook the opponents legs to attempt to score a pinfall.
-He's also know to transition into this move from a cartwheel in his earlier career.
-This version is know as (and named after Rey himself) the Mysterio Rana.

 Another variation of the Frankensteiner sees a grounded wrestler first "kip-up" on to a standing opponent's shoulders, this is where a wrestler rolls on to the back of their shoulders bringing their legs up and kicking forward to build momentum to lift themselves off the floor and on to the standing opponent.